spcourse/monopoly_dict/monopoly_config/content.md

         }
     }

-Then, update your code so that whenever you need the price of a property, you retrieve it from the properties entry in the `board_config` dictionary.
+Update your code so that whenever you need the price of a property, you retrieve it from the properties entry in the `board_config` dictionary.

 Remember that not every position on the board is a property and has a price!
 Any position not listed in the properties dictionary does not have an associated price, and cannot be bought.
+Also remember the warning from step 1: the configuration is read-only.
+Don’t be tempted to “mark” ownership by changing these prices or adding flags in the dictionary.
+Keep configuration and game state separate.

+Depending on your original implementation you might find that you need to adjust more than just the price lookup to make everything work.
+That’s normal.
+Keep your solutions simple for now and don’t put too much energy into solving who-owns-what's yet, because that is exactly what we’ll tackle in the next step.
+For now the important part is: prices live in the config, and game logic uses lookups rather than hardcoded numbers.

-> This gives you more practice with what we call a nested lookup, first in the config dictionary, then in the properties dictionary.
+> This step gives you more practice with what we call a nested lookup, first in the config dictionary, then in the properties dictionary.
 We also continue the pattern from step 1: your game logic no longer depends on magic numbers, but on lookups in the config (*'0.
 Fast search'* and *'2.
 Config/attributes'*).

 Test your code using `checkpy`.
 You should pass X more tests. <!--TODO check if this is correct -->